Home / Toolbox Talks / Fatigue Management Toolbox Talk

 Prioritizing Fatigue Management for a Safer Workplace

-Fatigue is a hidden danger that can lead to serious accidents if not properly managed.
+Fatigue is a hidden danger that can lead to health problems and serious accidents if not properly managed.
 By implementing regular breaks, adjusting work schedules, staying hydrated, and fostering a safety-focused culture, construction teams can reduce fatigue-related risks.

 Following best practices from OSHA and NIOSH ensures that workers remain alert, responsive, and productive throughout the workday.
 Managing fatigue isn’t just about avoiding accidents—it’s about protecting workers and improving overall job site performance.